thibautboyenval/responsible-ai-datascience-ipParis.github.io/content/posts/When_Fairness_Meets_Privacy.md

 The million-dollar question: **Can we balance fairness and privacy without sacrificing one for the other?**

+> *If you know the enemy and know yourself, you need not fear the result of a hundred battles.* — Sun Tzu.

+A better understanding of the link between fairness and privacy, as well as the potential and new attacks introduced by unbiased models, is already a solid step toward defending against threats.
+By understanding the underlying mechanisms, it becomes possible to counteract them.

 The researchers propose two key defenses:

 1. **Restricting Information Access**